Moduli spaces of Hecke modifications for rational and elliptic curves: Vector bundles

-\begin{remark} Note that isomorphic bundles are $S$-equivalent.
+Isomorphic bundles are $S$-equivalent.
 For rational curves, $S$-equivalent bundles are isomorphic, but this is not true in general.
-For example, on elliptic curves the bundles $F_2$ and ${\cal O} \oplus {\cal O}$ are $S$-equivalent but not isomorphic. \end{remark}
+For example, on an elliptic curve the bundles $F_2$ and $\calO \oplus \calO$ are $S$-equivalent but not isomorphic.

-We let $M^{ss}(X)$ (respectively $M^s(X)$) be the moduli space of rank 2 semistable (respectively stable) holomorphic vector bundles with trivial determinant bundle, mod $S$-equivalence.
-This space is defined in \cite{Seshadri}; see also \cite{Mukai}.
+\begin{definition} We define $M^{ss}(C)$ (respectively $M^s(C)$) to be the moduli space of semistable (respectively stable) rank 2 holomorphic vector bundles over curve $C$ with trivial determinant bundle, mod $S$-equivalence.
+This space is defined in \cite{Seshadri}; see also \cite{Mukai}. \end{definition}

-\begin{remark} An alternative way of interpreting the space $M^{ss}(X)$ is as the space of flat $SU(2)$-connections on a trivial rank 2 complex vector bundle $E \rightarrow X$, mod gauge transformations.
-Yet another way of interpreting the space $M^{ss}(X)$ is as the character variety $\Hom(\pi_1(X),SU(2))/SU(2)$.
+\begin{remark} An alternative way of interpreting $M^{ss}(C)$ is as the space of flat $SU(2)$-connections on a trivial rank 2 complex vector bundle $E \rightarrow C$, mod gauge transformations.
+Yet another way of interpreting the space $M^{ss}(C)$ is as the character variety $R(C)$ of conjugacy classes of group homomorphisms $\pi_1(C) \rightarrow SU(2)$.
 We will not use these interpretations here. \end{remark}

+The moduli space $M^s(C)$ has the structure of a complex manifold of dimension $3(g-1)$, where $g$ is the genus of the curve $C$.
+The space $M^s(C)$ carries a canonical symplectic form, which is obtained by interpreting $M^s(C)$ as a Hamiltonian reduction of a space of $SU(2)$-connections.